addenial/smugglebus/README.md

 ## Operating System
 The SmuggleBus is built on Tiny Core Linux OS (http://distro.ibiblio.org/tinycorelinux), with only the essential packages loaded in.
 No networking is loaded to avoid tripping any Network Access Controls.

-Refer to wiki for detailed build instructions or download premade ISO from releases.
+Refer to the project wiki (https://github.com/addenial/smugglebus/wiki/Building-SmuggleBus) for build instructions or  download premade ISO from the releases page (https://github.com/addenial/smugglebus/releases).

 When imaged, the following will reside in the SmuggleBus home folder under /home/tc/: